yasmeentawileh/reading-notes/class-04.md

 Having a declared function  let you execute all of statements between it's curly braces with just one line of code. to call it you will write the function name followed by parentheses.

+# ** Pair Programming**
+ pair programming is the practice of two developers sharing a single workstation to interactively tackle a coding task together.

+ ## How does pair programming work?
+ pair programming commonly involves two roles: the Driver and the Navigator. *driver* handling the “mechanics” of coding,the *driver* manages the text editor, switching files, version control, and—of course writing—code. *The navigator* uses their words to guide the Driver but does not provide any direct input to the computer.

+ ## Why to use it?
+ 1. Greater efficiency

+ when two people focus on the same code base, it is easier to catch mistakes in the making

+ 2. Engaged collaboration

+When two programmers focus on the same code, the experience is more engaging and both programmers are more focused than if they were working alone

+3. Learning from fellow students

+Everyone has a different approach to problem solving; working with a teammate can expose developers to techniques they otherwise would not have thought of.

+4. Social skills

+it's helps you to getting good at finding the right words is a skill unto itself.

+5. Job interview readiness

+companies can get a better feel for how an applicant will fit into the team and their collaboration style.

+6. Work environment readiness